rikubuilds/cdk-dify-on-lightsail/README.md

 This is AWS CDK project to deploy stack to install [Dify](https://github.com/langgenius/dify) on Amazon Lightsail, inspired by [this article (Japanese only)](https://note.com/sangmin/n/nbb4db69784e8) (by @gijigae).

+This project executes the same resource creation operations as using the AWS Management Console, but via the command line.
+By codifying and deploying infrastructure resources with CDK, there are benefits such as:

+- Some intermediate operations (creating SSH keys, logging into instances, and executing Dify installation commands) are unnecessary
+- When resources are no longer needed, they can be deleted in bulk from the CloudFormation page

 Don't worry that if you are not familiar with AWS CDK (or AWS CLI).

 You can deploy this stack simply by using AWS CloudShell (free service!).